-As of Thursday, March 19, 2020, all DOCFCU branches are closed until further notice.
-While we temporarily cannot provide service to members in person, the credit union is fully functioning and our staff is ready to help you remotely.
+Our Silver Spring Branch is open Monday – Friday 9 AM – 3 PM.
+While we temporarily cannot provide in-person service to members from our White House and HCHB branches, the credit union is fully functioning and our staff is ready to help you remotely.

 As you navigate these difficult times, we encourage you to take advantage of the credit union tools and resources – learn more.